GigSalad/react-multistepper/readme.md

 ## Structure of our array of steps

 The state handled by the `steps.js` actions and reducer is an array of objects.
-These objects can be structured however you want but the examples here and how we will implment it on GS is like so...
+These objects can be structured however you want but the examples here and how we will implment it on GS...

 ```
 [